Indian locomotive class XP

-The Indian locomotive class XP was a class of experimental "Pacific" type steam locomotives used on broad gauge lines in India.
+The Indian locomotive class XP was a class of experimental "Pacific" type steam locomotives used on broad-gauge lines in India.

 The two members of the class were built by Vulcan Foundry in Newton-le-Willows, Lancashire, England, to an order placed by the Great Indian Peninsula Railway (GIPR) in 1935.

 Background

 The class XP was intended to have the power of the class XC heavy passenger Pacific locomotives, but the operating area of the light axle load class XB Pacifics.

 The performance objectives set for the class XP were running mileages of 200,000 mi between overhauls, and a monthly average mileage of 10,000 mi.
 Both of these objectives were very ambitious for the time.

 Design details

 The basis for the class XP design was the boiler and firebox of the XB, with some modification to their details.
 The wheels and cylinders of the two classes had the same dimensions.

 The XP's boiler pressure was higher, and its tractive effort was greater, than those of both the XB and the XC.

 Both class XP locomotives were fitted with Caprotti valve gear, and roller bearings on all engine and tender wheels.
-The class leader's bearings were supplied by Timken, and its class mate's bearings were by Skefco.
+The class leader's bearings were supplied by Timken, and its classmate's bearings were by Skefco.

 In 1946, when the Indian government ordered the 16 class WP prototypes, their design was based on that of the class XP.